-Clash over LGBTQ+ decor at Starbucks leads to planned strikes at more than 150 stores in days ahead
+Clash over LBGTQ+ decor at Starbucks leads to planned strikes at more than 150 stores in days ahead

 Starbucks has consistently denied claims by union organizers that it was banning Pride displays in its U.S. stores after brands like Disney, Target and Bud Light suffered a related backlash and negative social media campaigns in some parts of the country.

-Even brands like Chick-fil-A, which closes on Sundays for a day of “rest and worship,” and Cracker Barrel Old Country Store have been targeted online by anti-LGBTQ+ groups and individuals.
+Even brands like Chick-fil-A, which closes on Sundays for a day of “rest and worship,” and Cracker Barrel Old Country Store have been targeted online by anti-LBGTQ+ groups and individuals.

 Starbucks on Friday said that the union is using misinformation as part of ongoing contract negotiations.